Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 Packing List for Summer in Korea (June to Mid-September)

 The Korean summers are next level, with mid-July to mid-August being the hottest and most humid.
-There’s a constant heatwave and everyone spends time indoors with the air conditioner on.

-Summer is also the rainy season in Korea, but it only lasts a short while so don’t let that deter you from visiting.
+Summer is also the rainy season in Korea, but it only lasts a short while, so don’t let that deter you from visiting.

 Summer packing list for Korea